loihnt05/doan1/handbook/docs/data-model/relational-model.md

 5. **Validate input** - Use constraints and validation at the model level
 6. **Handle NULL values** - Be explicit about nullable columns

-## Trade-offs

-**Advantages:**
-- ✅ Strong consistency
-- ✅ ACID transactions
-- ✅ Mature tooling and ecosystem
-- ✅ Complex queries with JOINs
-- ✅ Data integrity enforcement

-**Disadvantages:**
-- ❌ Schema changes can be difficult
-- ❌ Horizontal scaling is complex
-- ❌ May not handle unstructured data well
-- ❌ Performance overhead for complex joins